Modern Git Cheat Sheet

 Reset Options Moves branch pointer

-git reset --soft HEAD~1
+git reset --soft <commit-hash>

-Undo last commit, keep changes staged
+Undo commits, keep changes staged

-git reset --hard HEAD~1
+git reset --hard <commit-hash>

-Undo last commit, discard all changes
+Undo commits, discard all changes

 ⚠️ Warning: Permanently deletes uncommitted work